The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

 This relaxed cut leads to an increase in the number of background objects passing this criterion.
 Therefore, we add further criteria using cross match with catalog sources as follows: (2) No Gaia variable sources within 1.5 arcsec (\citealt{2023rimoldini, 2023eyer}, through Part 4 Variability catalog in \citealt{gaiavar2022yCat.1358....0G})\footnote{Gaia variable sources catalog is constructed by the data taken well before the detection of \triplet\ (from July 25, 2014, to May 28, 2017).
 Thus, they are unlikely to be the source that emit neutrino flare with the short time duration ($T_{\rm w}=30~{\rm days}$) considered in this study.}, (3) No Gaia sources with a significant ($> 3 \sigma$) proper motion within 1.5 arcsec (\citealt{gaiadr32023A&A...674A...1G}, through Part 1 Main source catalog in \citealt{gaiamain2022yCat.1355....0G}), and (4) No known AGNs within 1.5 arcsec \citep{2010veron, 2015flesch}.

 We estimate the fraction of our target lost by these cross matches.
 We use 9552 spectroscopically confirmed SNe from BTS.
 As a result, 12/14/26 SNe are removed by each criteria (Gaia variable/Gaia proper motion/AGN).
-From these, we estimate the TPR of each criterion as $0.9987\pm0.0006$, $0.9985\pm0.0006$, and $0.9973\pm0.0008$ for the criteria (2), (3), and (4) above, respectively.
+From these, we estimate the TPR of each criterion as $0.9987\pm{0.0004}$, $0.9985\pm{0.0004}$, and $0.9973\pm{0.0005}$ for the criteria (2), (3), and (4) above, respectively.

 We note this TPR is subject to uncertainties especially if the signal is a TDE.
 TDEs occur at the center of host galaxies while majority of SNe in the BTS samples do not occur at the center of the galaxies.
 Thus, our criteria above may filter out a fraction of TDEs that occur AGN-like host galaxy, which result in a reduction of TPR.
 We have checked that this effect is not significant by using the known TDE samples, but the number of TDE samples is still small (71 samples in BTS), preventing the estimate with a high statistics.
+Also, two out of three TDEs reported to be associated with the IceCube neutrino detections occurred in AGN hosts.
+Our criteria above may exclude such TDEs occuring in AGNs.

 In our background analysis with WF control data sample, 397 objects pass the level 3 selection which corresponds to a background rate of $0.061\pm0.003$ objects $\rm deg^{-2}$.